czbiohub-sf/compmicro-biautils-env/docs/intro.md

 Choose the full computational suite or a lightweight Napari-focused visualization environment.
 Optimized for the Bruno HPC cluster at CZ Biohub San Francisco with GPU acceleration (CUDA 12) and parallel processing for large-scale microscopy datasets.
 +++

-Environment for N-dimensional microscopy data analysis and visualization.
+Environments for N-dimensional microscopy data analysis and visualization.
+Two environments are available with the following package configurations:

-Includes the following packages:
+### Visualization Environment (`viz`)
 - [`napari`][napari-gh]: *Multi-dimensional image viewer with specialized plugins for scientific imaging.*
 - [`napari-ome-zarr`][napari-ome-zarr-gh]: *Napari plugin for reading and writing OME-Zarr datasets.*
 - [`napari-animation`][napari-animation-gh]: *Napari plugin for creating animations and movies from image data.*
 - [`napari-iohub`][napari-iohub-gh]: *Napari plugin for interactive visualization of high-dimensional microscopy datasets.*
+- [`iohub`][iohub-gh]: *Pythonic and parallelizable I/O library for N-dimensional imaging data with unified support for OME-Zarr, Micro-Manager TIFF, and custom Biohub microscope formats.*

+### Default Environment (`default`)
+The default environment includes all packages from the visualization environment, plus additional AI/ML and image processing capabilities:

 - [`biahub`][biahub-gh]: *Bio-image analysis hub for high-throughput reconstruction of multimodal microscopy datasets on HPC clusters using OME-ZARR workflows.*
 - [`waveorder`][waveorder-gh]: *A generalist framework for label-agnostic computational microscopy enabling quantitative imaging of biomolecular architecture with diffraction-limited resolution.*
 - [`ultrack`][ultrack-gh]: *Versatile and scalable cell tracking software for 2D/3D timelapse recordings with robust performance under segmentation uncertainty.*
 - [`viscy`][viscy-gh]: *Deep learning pipeline for computational microscopy specializing in virtual staining, representation learning, and semantic segmentation of single-cell phenotypes.*
-- [`iohub`][iohub-gh]: *Pythonic and parallelizable I/O library for N-dimensional imaging data with unified support for OME-Zarr, Micro-Manager TIFF, and custom Biohub microscope formats.*

 Maintained by the Computational Microscopy platform at CZ Biohub San Francisco.
 Available on the Bruno HPC cluster via [`pixi`][pixi-docs].